joey-qytyku/OS-90-fixed/docs/dosvm.md

 # Virtual 8086 Mode Subsystem

+This document is severely outdated and is currently being updated.

 ## ScEnterV86

 This function will enter V86 directly from a C caller.
 The specified context is loaded and entered.
 The only way out is an IRQ or a exception.